cairnova/.github/profile/README.md

-# Welcome to the MountainOS GitHub page! 👋
+# Welcome to the Project Altitude GitHub page! 👋

 ## Who are we
-We are the developers MountainOS.
+We are the developers of Project Altitude, which includes MountainOS, SNOW and Valley Suite.
 We are working towards creating a system that is usable for everyone, and built for the future.

 ## How to help
-MountainOS is fully open source.
+All projects under Project Altitude are fully open source.
 By opening merge requests of telling us about issues, you could be a part of history!